jpjones76/SeisIO.jl/docs/src/fileformats.rst

 SEG Y
 =====
-The SEG Y (sometimes SEG-Y) file format was developed by the Society of Exploration Geophysicists (SEG).
+The SEG Y (sometimes SEG-Y) file format was developed by the Society of Exploration Geophysicists (USA).
 Modified versions of SEG Y are used by PASSCAL, New Mexico Tech, and others.

 An added keyword (``nmt=true``) is required to parse PASSCAL SEG Y trace files.
 The modified file format used by IRIS/PASSCAL/NMT lacks a 3600-byte record header (3200-byte text header + 400-byte file header).
 In addition, PASSCAL SEG Y assumes little endian byte order.

-*Caution*: SEG Y trace header fields are not rigidly defined by any central authority and are notoriously self-incompatibile.
-There is no guarantee that SEG Y files from unverified sources will parse correctly with ``readsegy`` (or *any* program, for that matter).
-This is especially problematic with proprietary industry data, as some companies fill the last 60 bytes of the trace header with non-standard field definitions.
+*Caution*: SEG Y trace header fields are not rigidly defined by any central authority.
+As such, there is no guarantee that industry SEG Y files will be readable; this issue is widely known and not endemic to SeisIO.
+Proprietary industry files are often problematic because many companies fill the last 60 bytes of the trace header with non-standard fields.

 *Endian: big for standard SEG Y, little for PASSCAL/NMT SEG Y*